jabou19/FullStackWeatherApp1-backend/README.md

 A coded application in a zip file:
 -	Not .rar, 7zip or other formats – only .zip!
--	Application is coded using one of these: o	Frontend: JavaScript OR React o	Backend: (Java spring, integration , design pattern, MVC or microservices) OR NodeJS<-only for backend o	Database: MySQL OR MongoDB
+-	Application is coded using one of these:
+1	Frontend: JavaScript OR React
+2 Backend: (Java spring, integration , design pattern, MVC or microservices) OR NodeJS<-only for backend 3 Database: MySQL OR MongoDB
 -	Application gets data from another online application
 -	Data is stored in the database
 -	The frontend presents a form of statistic over the data in the database